"Fit as a fiddle" Mugabe returns from Singapore

+A Reuters reporter saw Mugabe joking and laughing with Vice President Joice Mujuru, often touted as his possible successor.

-Information minister Webster Shamu blamed western media for spreading rumours about Mugabe's health.
-Media had speculated that Mugabe went for vital medical attention in Singapore where he travelled for check-ups eight times last year.
+Webster Shamu, the information and publicity minister, blamed western media for spreading false reports about Mugabe's health.

 "As you can see, he is fit as a fiddle.
 Why do we spread rumours?
-It's all lies told by a press driving an imperialist agenda," Shamu told a group of reporters at the airport.
+It's all lies told by a press driving an imperialist agenda," he said to a group of reporters at the airport.

-Three hours after his arrival just after 7 a.m.
-(0500 GMT), Mugabe was chairing a weekly cabinet meeting that rescheduled from Tuesday, senior government officials told Reuters.

-Mugabe went round the cabinet room greeting and laughing with ministers, including those from the Movement for Democratic Change (MDC), led by his bitter rival Prime Minister Morgan Tsvangirai, the officials said.

-A Reuters reporter had earlier seen Mugabe at the airport joking and laughing with Vice President Joice Mujuru, a possible successor.
+Media had speculated that Mugabe had gone to seek vital medical attention in Singapore, where he travelled eight times last year for medical check-ups.

+Mugabe did not speak to waiting reporters but is expected to chair a weekly cabinet meeting later on Thursday.
+The cabinet meeting venue is closed to the media.

-The former guerrilla leader has been the subject of several health scares, with some reports saying he has prostate cancer, but in February interviews with state media he laughed off suggestions that he was seriously ill.
+The former guerrilla leader has been the subject of several health scares in recent years, with some reports saying he has prostate cancer, but in February interviews with state media he laughed off suggestions that he was seriously ill.

 Mugabe and close aides have kept his health a closely guarded secret.